ASHU-web/faculty_leave_profile_portal/README.md

 * bcrypt - Encryption of Passwords of registered users
 * mongoose - for the integration of MongoDB as a NoSQL database for the Public profile data-part
 * pg - Used for the integration of POSTGRESQL as a SQL Database.
+* trie-search - For searching in the database.

 ## Database Details
 We used MongoDB as a NoSQL database in the project to store the Public profile of the user and PostgreSQL to store the details of Leave management system.
 The details of MongoDB can be understood from [this document](https://github.com/ASHU-web/faculty_leave_profile_portal/blob/main/MongoDB%20database%20Details.pdf)